bluefireteam/mini_sprite/packages/mini_sprite/README.md

 `MiniLibrary` is a class that represents a collection of `MiniSprite`s.
 It is a helper class that makes it easy to store and load a collection of sprites.

-Just like MiniSprite it can be generated in runtime or loaded from its raw format.
+Just like MiniSprite it can be generated at runtime or loaded from its raw format.

 ### Generating at runtime